11 Tips How to Avoid Crowds in Zion National Park

 Why is Zion So Crowded?

-Zion is also part of Utah’s “Mighty 5” – five national parks in southern Nevada that include Zion, Bryce Canyon, Capital Reef, Canyonlands and Arches.
+Zion is also part of Utah’s “Mighty 5” – five national parks in southern Utah that include Zion, Bryce Canyon, Capital Reef, Canyonlands and Arches.
 These parks are the perfect line-up across the state for a national park road trip.

 Tips to Avoid Crowds in Zion National Park